 The applicant has asked us to place the assessment of the application on hold.

-Practice direction which is form required by VCAT has been completed.
+Practice Direction (PD) which is form required by Victorian Civil and Administrative Tribunal (VCAT) has been completed.

 We have approved the use and/or development proposed by issuing a Planning Permit.
 Other approvals, such as a building permit, may still be required but these are unlikely to involve public input.